(c) Connecticut Explored Inc. May/Jun/Jul 2004

-James Mars (1790–1880), a religious leader, activist, farmer, and writer who was born into slavery, analyzed the social and political challenges facing nineteenth-century Connecticut through the dramatic story of his family’s escape from slavery and his years of public service.
+James Mars (1790–1880), a religious leader, activist, farmer, and writer who was born into slavery, analyzed the social and political challenges facing 19th-century Connecticut through the dramatic story of his family’s escape from slavery and his years of public service.
 His observations were documented in the Life of James Mars, a Slave Born and Sold in Connecticut.
 Written by Himself (Case Lockwood Company, 1868), a copy of which is held in the collection of The Amistad Center for Art & Culture.
 That book is excerpted here.

 Mars proved a faithful witness to and a prescient commentator on issues of equality, racial privilege, faith, and citizenship.
 Born into slavery in Connecticut, he gained freedom in his early twenties through the gradual emancipation law enacted by the state in 1784.
 His defiance in supporting independent black churches, facilitating the escape and legal defense of an enslaved southerner living in Connecticut, advancing petitions to the legislature, and writing an autobiography defined Mars as an engaged critic on the issues of his day—many of which are now critical issues for ours.
 These issues—inequality in the experience of black and white youth, the fight for full citizenship, and the struggle to retain one’s humanity while fighting or surviving injustice—are reflected in the excerpts reprinted here.